 What's your budget?
 For less than $500, you can get a pocket-sized digital camera with full manual controls, impressive photo quality, full HD video and a versatile zoom lens.
+For less than $200, you can have a tiny, point-and-shoot camera for quick shots.
 If you want interchangeable lenses and even better image quality, expect to pay $800 or more.

 Do you want a pocket-sized camera?
-Some advanced digital cameras can actually slip into a jeans pocket, while others are jacket-pocket sized.
+Some advanced digital cameras can actually slip into a jeans pocket, while others will fit in a jacket pocket.
 Interchangeable-lens compacts usually won't fit into a pocket.

 Do you need a rugged camera?
-Higher-end digital cameras (above $750) are usually -- but not always -- made from tough, lightweight metal instead of plastic.
-The best interchangeable-lens compacts (above $1,000) are usually weather-sealed to keep out dust and rain.
-Waterproof cameras can actually shoot underwater, survive being dropped and more.
+Higher-end digital cameras (more than $1,000) are usually -- but not always -- made from tough, lightweight metal instead of plastic.
+The best interchangeable-lens compacts ($1,000 or more) are usually weather-sealed to keep out dust and rain.

 How many megapixels do you really need?
-One of the top-rated digital cameras in our report has a 12-megapixel image sensor.
+Some of the top-rated digital cameras have a 12-megapixel image sensor.
 Some offer 20 megapixels or more, which can translate to sharper detail if you blow up really big prints.
 Tests show that it doesn't always work that way, though, so don't judge by megapixels alone.

 Do you want to shoot RAW files?
 Most cameras under $400 or so shoot only JPEG image files, which are pre-processed in the camera (edges are sharpened, grainy image noise is smoothed away, etc.).
 Some advanced photographers prefer to shoot RAW files and custom-process later on a computer, giving them total editing control.
 Digital cameras over $400 can generally shoot both RAW and JPEG.